 Remember, if you are hiking long distance and relying on lean-tos, check your distances and how they are situated to your destination.
 Will you need to deviate from your main route to get to one?
 In New York’s Catskill and Adirondack Parks you can usually find one within a day walk (or less).

-Never pitch your tent in a.
+Never pitch your tent in a lean-to.
 In New York, it is against DEC regulations to do so but I see it done.
-A is not a tent platform or for that matter as a storage place for large equipment.
-A friend of mine who is not an avid camper decided to give camping at a a shot.
-He and his wife hiked to a close by a river and found two guys in it with all their gear, kayaks included!
+A lean-to is not a tent platform or for that matter as a storage place for large equipment.
+A friend of mine who is not an avid camper decided to give camping at a lean-to a shot.
+He and his wife hiked to a lean-to close by a river and found two guys in it with all their gear, kayaks included!
 When asked they refused to remove them.
 It was October and already dark.
 My friend in his wife ended up sleeping on the ground, as he put it; “under a big tree”.
 They were lucky it didn’t rain or snow and they had a fire to keep them warm.

-Don’t use clear plastic tarps and nails: No plastic can be used to close off the front of a shelter, No nails or other permanent fasteners can be used to affix a tarp on a, however, you may use a rope to tie canvas or nylon tarps across the front
+Don’t use clear plastic tarps and nails: No plastic can be used to close off the front of a shelter, No nails or other permanent fasteners can be used to affix a tarp on a lean-to, however, you may use a rope to tie canvas or nylon tarps across the front

 Winter can be awesome, but be ready…